 “As I mentioned (during the talk at EHL) there’s nothing quite as powerful as being the guest to understand the level of care and what is expected and what our guest experience is when you stay at Four Seasons and then you emulate that.
 That’s so much more powerful than any speech or training you can give.
 And so for us, it’s part of our strategy and we’ll continue to do it.”

-Career Highlights: Christian Clerc, Director of Worldwide Hotel Operations at Four Seasons Hotels
+Christian Clerc, President of Worldwide Hotel Operations at Four Seasons Hotels

 - Joined in 2000 as Hotel Manager in one of the company’s flagship locations, Four Seasons Hotel Washington, DC, and held posts in New York, Chicago and Punta Mita, Mexico before returning to Washington.

 - In 2012, he took over leadership of the Four Seasons Hotel George V, Paris with regional responsibility for Florence, Milan, Geneva and Marrakech.
 He was promoted to President, Hotel Operations in Europe, the Middle East and Africa in 2014, and to his current position in 2016.

 - Previously: Hotels in Geneva, Washington, Rome and Paris